Home

 If we don’t act now, the gap will only widen.
 We need a City Council representative who understands that growth without equity is not progress, its exploitation.

-We need someone who will fight not just for District 4 to get a seat at the table, but to flip the table entirely.
+We need someone who will fight not just for District 4 to get a seat at the table, but to hold the system accountable.

 • About